Jason Leveille's Blog

 Getting stuck in choice limbo is bad for many reasons.
 Perhaps the biggest one of all has to do with inaction.
 If you are unsure which framework to choose from, chances are pretty good you’re not writing code or being as productive as you could be.
 If you’re not writing code than you’re not starting the process of getting over one or more learning curves (every framework will carry a learning curve … if you choose a framework outside of a language you are familiar with, than you’ll have many learning curves to get over).

 I would recommend selecting a framework in a language that you are already familiar with.
 If you are a PHP person, choose a PHP framework.
-If you are a Python person, choose from a Python framework.
-If you are a Ruby person, choose from a Ruby framework.
+If you are a Python person, choose a Python framework.
+If you are a Ruby person, choose a Ruby framework.
 Just pick one and go with it, but don’t make the task any more difficult than it needs to be.

 You won’t get anywhere with your choice unless you write a few applications with your chosen framework.
 You’ll find (and this is the good part), that after you gain the confidence you can only gain by getting your hands dirty, you’ll more easily be able to transition into another framework.
 Once you gain a firm grasp on the concepts of MVC, it’s amazing how familiar other MVC frameworks will look.
 If after a few projects you feel as though you’ve made a poor choice, choose something else.
 Your new found confidence and experience should make the transition much less painful.